Skip to content

 gs stack submit

-This will push to both PRs in the stack.
-If one of the branches was not submitted yet, it will prompt you to create a PR for it.
+This will push to both CRs in the stack.
+If one of the branches was not submitted yet, it will prompt you to create a CR for it.

-1. Open up the Pull Request for feat1 on GitHub and merge it into main.
+1. Open up the CR for feat1 in your browser and merge it into main.

 2. Run the following command to sync the stack with the trunk: